Why Theresa May Announced Snap Election

 Previously, Theresa May has said that there was no reason to call a snap U.K. election.
 Yet, within a year of the Brexit vote, the U.K. public will return to the polling booth once more to vote for who will steer the significant next chapter in British history.

 Her speech, delivered outside the prime minister’s official residence, struck familiar tones.
 She spoke of wanting a “deep and special partnership” with the EU and claimed this Government had the “right plan” to achieve this.
-She spoke of the other parties jeopardising the Brexit process.
+She spoke of the other parties jeopardizing the Brexit process.
 And she delivered the new soundbite about the country coming together that will surely underpin the coming weeks just as “Brexit means Brexit” has been the constant, though ambiguous, message played since she took office.

-To say that Theresa May’s decision was shock to those in Westminster and beyond is something of an under-statement.
+To say that Theresa May’s decision was a shock to those in Westminster and beyond is something of an understatement.
 As recently as March 20, the prime minister stated that there was not going to be a general election.
 Her change of mind was called an “extraordinary U-turn” by the SNP’s Nicola Sturgeon, a feeling reiterated across numerous headlines today.

 During 2016, May was clear that a snap election was undesirable as it could only add to the instability caused by the Brexit vote.
 The prime minister said as much in her first interview as prime minister on The Andrew Marr Show in September 2016.